Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 	* Select each field (column) you want in your metadata template worksheet
 		* if you are unsure of the meaning of a field name, click the "DEF" link
 	* Select "EXPORT EXCEL"

+3. Open the Excel file and read the "Instructions" worksheet.
+Here are some highlights:

+	* Only edit the "Samples" worksheet, do not edit any other worksheet.
+	* Red fields (columns) are required
+	* Some fields can only accept certain values, these are listed in the "Lists" worksheet.
+Do not edit the data in "Lists".
+	* The "Samples_Fields" worksheet has the definition of each field and indicates whether there is "controlled vocabulary", ie you must use the terms in the "Lists" worksheet.

+4. Enter your data in the "Samples" worksheet.

+	* generally, each row has the information for one individual, but this is not always the case.
+Consult with your mentor/advisor if you are unsure
+	* try to fill in every field for every row of data, avoid blanks
+	* use the Data/Filter excel option to view all entries for each field and correct spellings as necessary
+	* if you have more than one entry for a field, delimit the entries with `bash` pipes, i.e. `|`.

+---

+##

 ---